stockeh/peer-to-peer-network/README.md

 **Pastry Peer to Peer Network**

-The objective of this project is to build a simple peer to peer network where individual peers have 16-bit identifiers.
-This includes several sub-components associated with it: relating to constructing the logical overlay and traversing the network efficiently to store and retrieve content.
-The routing solution is decentralized and leverages the leaf set and the routing table at each peer to ensure messages are delivered in *O(log N)* hops.
+Pastry is a comprehensive, scalable and efficient architecture for peer-to-peer applications.
+Peers within Pastry are self organizing, with assigned 16-bit identifiers, and form a decentralized logical overlay.
+Construction of such results in a deterministic and efficient routing algorithm.
+Lookup requests leverage a leaf set and distributed hash table (DHT) at each peer to ensure messages are delivered in *O(log N)* hops.

 ## Architecture